raspberrypilearning/target-practice-simplified/en/step_3.md

 --- task ---

-**Test:** 🔄 Run your project again to view the finished background.
+**Test:** 🔄 Run your project again to view the green area on the background.

 ![The output area with a sky-coloured rectangle above a grass-coloured rectangle to create the background.](images/background.png){:width="400px"}